Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_oldman_adrenaline_rush                  5       // The time in seconds the old mans adrenaline rush lasts for.
-Set to 0 to disable ttt_oldman_adrenaline_shotgun               1       // Whether the old man is given a double barrel shotgun when their adrenaline rush is triggered ttt_oldman_adrenaline_shotgun_damage        10      // How much damage the double barrel shotgun should do
+Set to 0 to disable ttt_oldman_adrenaline_shotgun               1       // Whether the old man is given a double barrel shotgun when their adrenaline rush is triggered ttt_oldman_adrenaline_shotgun_damage        10      // How much damage the double barrel shotgun should do ttt_oldman_adrenaline_ramble                1       // Whether the rambling speech sound plays when the old man is having their adrenaline rush ttt_oldman_hide_when_active                 0       // Whether the old man should be hidden from other players' Target ID (overhead icons) when their adrenaline rush is triggered.
+Server or round must be restarted for changes to take effect

 // Killer
 ttt_killer_knife_enabled                    1       // Whether the killer knife is enabled